Quick Answer 🔍How many people use LinkedIn in 2024?

 How Many People Use LinkedIn?

-As of LinkedIn’s latest update during its Q4 FY 2021 earnings report, it has 810 million users.
+As of LinkedIn’s latest update, it has over 930 million users.

 About 57 million of which are companies using the site to foster business-to-business connections, recruit candidates, and market products to customers.